 What do bacteria like?
 Some like Corrosive and slippery places like volcanic sulfur deposits or sulfur springs (the ones found there can corrode metals by thriving in highly acidic conditions), and soda lakes saturated with sodium carbonate (these like 'slippery' alkaline conditions).
 Some like Exotic menus including poisonous natural products, cellulose and lignin from plants, and oil (these are of great assistance in cleaning oil spills).
 Some like Life without oxygen (these do not need oxygen and sometimes do not tolerate it).
 Some like The inertness of nitrogen (these are called nitrogen-fixing bacteria and convert atmospheric nitrogen into a chemical form plants can use for growth).
 Some like Getting about with their wavy flagella, or Company, or if not A private space.
-And finally one must mention the 'strange berry that withstands radiation' (Deinococcus radiodurans) and its fantastic ability to survive extreme radiation and even grow under constant radiation.
+And let's mention the 'strange berry that withstands radiation' (Deinococcus radiodurans) and its fantastic ability to survive extreme radiation and even grow under constant radiation.
 No doubt a daunting chapter to be written next!5,000 times magnification of Deinococcus sp.

 Are there places bacteria have not colonized?
 Maybe Life's outer reaches and, as John Postgate concludes "It will be a supreme example of life's ability to extend its outer reaches - as so often, by altering its world to suit itself".
 However, in a more dramatic instance, while focusing on behavioral analogies between microbes and man, he conclusively writes "…even if mankind could find, and use, remedies or palliatives to the environmental and social problems which we are generating, we must still stop multiplying.
 This is a truth that many otherwise environmentally conscious people still prefer to forget, but there is no getting away from population control.
 We have only one Earth to live on - at present".
 Time maybe running short to save ourselves!